silicium14/peertube_index/README.md

 # PeertubeIndex

-**TODO: Add description**

 ## Decisions
-We should not put too much pressure on instances by querying them heavily.
+We should not put too much pressure on instances by querying them heavily so we scan one instance sequentially.

 ## Tests